-Between May 28 and Sept.
-24, 2021, hiking from 19 of the 79 trailheads in these wildernesses will require a Central Cascades Wilderness permit, which must be reserved in advance for everyone in your group.
+Between late May 28 and late September, hiking from 19 of the 79 trailheads in these wildernesses will require a Central Cascades Wilderness permit, which must be reserved in advance for everyone in your group.
 (Overnight camping in the wilderness areas always requires a permit, but one permit is good for up to a dozen people.)
 Even if you don’t get a permit for the trail you wanted, numerous other trails require only a free self-issued permit, available at the trailhead — and they are still very much worth checking out.
 They may be less crowded, too.
 Here are some alternatives that don’t feel like alternatives.

 Mt.
 Jefferson Wilderness

 With 163 miles of trails, the Mt.
 Jefferson Wilderness is home to more than 150 lakes, many of them stocked with trout.
 Five glaciers define the steep slope of the mountain, and a 40-mile stretch of the Pacific Crest Trail runs through, north to south.

 Instead of Pamelia Lake, Try Santiam Lake